fatimaimran23/Cars/README.md

 A retro racing game built in x86 Assembly (DOS).
 Dodge oncoming cars, collect bonus items, and survive as long as possible on a 3-lane road rendered in VGA Mode 13h (320×200, 256 colors).

-Built for the Fall 2025 semester by Maliha (0660) and Fatima (0588).

 ---

 ## Gameplay